Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

 Joel Embiid Insights vs. the Celtics

-- He's taken 3.0 threes per game, or 7.5% of his team's shots from beyond the arc this season.
+- Embiid is averaging 3.0 three-point field goal attempts per game this season, which is 7.5% of his team's attempts from beyond the arc.

-- Embiid's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his 76ers rank 26th in possessions per game with 99.8.
+- Embiid's 76ers average 99.8 possessions per game, which ranks 26th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.

-- On defense, the Celtics have allowed 111.4 points per contest, which is fourth-best in the league.
+- The Celtics concede 111.4 points per game, fourth-ranked in the NBA.

-- Conceding 44.0 rebounds per game, the Celtics are the 18th-ranked squad in the league.
+- The Celtics are the 18th-ranked team in the NBA, allowing 44 rebounds per game.

-- Giving up 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the NBA.
+- Conceding 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the league.

 Joel Embiid vs. the Celtics